artilugio0/smart-contracts-creation-pocs/README.md

 5. Verify that sending a transaction without `to` field is not the same as sending a transaction to the zero address (0x0000...) - [Answer](./test-scripts/Q005TransactionWithoutToVsToZeroAddress.sh)
 6. How are initial values and immutable variables set in the initialisation code? - [Answer](./src/ImmutableVars.sol)
 7. What is the output of the compilation of solc by default? (is it the creation code or the runtime code?)
+    - Answer: the desired output can be specified using the flags `--bin` for creation or `--bin-runtime` for runtime
 8. Are the addresses of smart contracts deployed by EOAs computed in the same way as smart contracts created with `create`?
 9. Verify that public and external functions cannot be accessed during initialisation code execution
 10. Can the initialisation code return empty list of bytes?